(Updated: September 30, 2020)

-Acting Queens Borough President Sharon Lee partnership with FreshDirect’s citywide initiative — dubbed “Operation 5-Borough Food Drive” — to help Queens residents and families weather food insecurity during the ongoing public health and economic emergency of the COVID-19 pandemic is continuing into the summer.
+Acting Queens Borough President Sharon Lee’s partnership with FreshDirect’s citywide initiative — dubbed “Operation 5-Borough Food Drive” — to help Queens residents and families weather food insecurity during the ongoing public health and economic emergency of the COVID-19 pandemic has concluded as of September 30.
+Running between March 24 and September 30, the initiative saw 61,600 FreshDirect grocery boxes distributed to 147 Queens community-based organizations (CBOs) for dissemination amongst their clients.

 The policy office focused on Health and Human Services and Seniors is charged with executing the Borough President’s priorities relating but not limited to health, mental health, aging and seniors, homeless services, children’s services, disabilities, food insecurity and animal welfare.